 Perceptions and Values of Mid-Coast Regional Stakeholders

-During 2018, Oregon’s Kitchen Table, a program of the National Policy Consensus Center in the College of Urban and Public Affairs at Portland State University, engaged 680 people that frequently visit, or work, live, or own a business in the Mid-Coast about their knowledge and values, interests, or concerns about the future of water in the region, and tradeoffs to consider as the MCWPP develops strategies to address key water issues and priorities (Oregon’s Kitchen Table 2019).
+During 2018, Oregon’s Kitchen Table, a program of the National Policy Consensus Center in the College of Urban and Public Affairs at Portland State University, engaged 680 people that frequently visit, work, live, or own a business in the Mid-Coast in a project to better understand Mid-Coast Basin perceptions and values.
+Participants were asked about their knowledge and values, interests, or concerns about the future of water in the region, and tradeoffs to consider as the MCWPP develops strategies to address key water issues and priorities (Oregon’s Kitchen Table 2019).
 Engagement strategies consisted of an online survey, a paper-based survey, and focus group sessions as well as direct mailing to Confederated Tribes of Siletz Indians households.
 A total of 505 people completed the online survey, 112 responded using the paper survey, 89% of participants self-identified as English speaking, and 11% self-identified as Spanish speaking.
 A total of 38 individuals representing the Confederated Tribes of Siletz Indians participated in the survey.